 You can educate your child on the fact that learning to play a musical instrument is a privilege not available to everyone.
 He or she will eventually learn from you that music is a gift and can enhance lives and that of others in very many ways.
 Help your child develop a love for music.
 You can do so by taking him or her to shows, concerts or even by simply playing music at home.
 Teaching your kid to appreciate music is a great way to get him or her motivated to practice.

 While this seems counterintuitive it is not.
 If you reward your child with fun activities like playing video games or playing with friends only after he or she has practised music, it will seem like an obligation.
 Simultaneously your child will also see it as a less enjoyable activity compared to the fun stuff and will start dreading it.

-Help your child to look at music like he or she would look at any other sport, hobby or endeavour.
+Help your child to look at music like he or she would look at any other sport, hobby or endeavor.
 Make him or her keep a goal in mind when learning the instrument otherwise your kid might not understand the value of practice.
 That goal is making him or her perform throughout the year.
 This is the best way to keep your kid excited and engaged about music education.
-Children are naturally more motivated to practice if they know they will be performing in front of an audience.
+Children are naturally more motivated to practise if they know they will be performing in front of an audience.